xapian/xapian-docsprint/concepts/queries.rst

 Additional operators
 ~~~~~~~~~~~~~~~~~~~~
-Xapian also provides additional operators which can be used to form more
+Xapian also provides additional operators which can be used to provide more
+flexibility than the operators above.
+For more details of these, see the
+full Xapian documentation at http://xapian.org/.